 My Schedule this Week - I will be on campus Monday, Wednesday and Thursday from 9-4 and Wednesday evening.

-SAT prep course to be held after school - The course will be taught by Eureka Review, a company I have worked with before and for which I've received strong student recommendations.
+FOR JUNIORS SAT prep course to be held after school - The course will be taught by Eureka Review, a company I have worked with before and for which I've received strong student recommendations.
 Students who participate in the class must take the practice test being offered at school on Saturday, January 16th (see below for more information).
 The class will be held on Wednesday afternoons, generally from 2:45-4:45, throughout March and April and is designed to prepare students for the May 1st SAT test date.
 The cost will be $250 per student.
 I am hoping to have final details for Wednesday's meeting.

 SAT or ACT practice test on Saturday, January 16th at 8:00 AM at TMS - The practice test is open to all students but those who are planning to take the Eureka Review prep class must take this SAT practice test.
 The SAT practice test will be scored by Eureka Review and they will then return to school to distribute and explain scores to students and parents on Monday, January 25th at 6:30.
 Students who opt to take an ACT practice test will score their tests with me on the 16th.
 Students who have been approved for testing accommodations will be able to use those accommodations during the practice test.